Krishna Riboud: Later life

 Roy attended a party for French photographer Henri Cartier-Bresson given by the editor of Harper's Bazaar in the spring of 1947.
 At the party, she met the chairman of Schlumberger, Jean Riboud.
 Riboud would later describe her as "one of three absolutely adorable, beautiful young Indian girls who were visiting from Wellesley College".
 Recalling the meeting, Roy later stated that Riboud had made "no impression whatsoever".
 After their first meeting, Riboud invited Roy to take a walk during which he asked about her uncles, and they discussed India, her philosophy studies, and modern art.
 He also asked her to join him and his sister Françoise, on a trip around the United States.
 Roy agreed, and in the summer of 1949, the three traveled by car to Seattle, along the Pacific Coast to Arizona, and across the country to the home of American poet and critic Charles Olson at Black Mountain College.

 Roy and Riboud decided to get married in 1949.
 Ena Tagore Roy wanted her daughter to marry an Indian, and Riboud's mother Hélène wanted her son to marry a Catholic.
 At Françoise's suggestion, the couple wrote to their mothers informing them of the wedding, but chose not to wait for their replies.
 Roy and Riboud married on 1 October 1949 at the Kelloggs' house in Connecticut.
 Françoise served as matron of honor, Charles Olson served as best man, and Roy was attended by her friend Rita Pandit.
 Their only son Christophe was born in 1950 in New York.

 It is reported that the couple had an extensive friendship circle which included political figures like François Mitterrand, Indira Gandhi and Ne Win and art personalities, such as Yves Tanguy, Henri Cartier-Bresson, Isamu Noguchi, M. F. Hussain, Joan Miró and Max Ernst.
 They also had an art collection, part of which was later donated by Krishna Ribaud to the Musée Guimet, where a separate gallery of the Jean and Krishna Riboud collection is being maintained.

-Jean Riboud died in Paris in 1986, and their only son Christophe died in a car accident in Switzerland in 1990.
+Jean Riboud died in Paris in October 1986, and their only son Christophe died in a car accident in France in August 1988.
 Over the next decade, Krishna divided her time between France and India.
 Krishna Riboud died at her home in Paris, France, on 27 June 2000.